DaBATCat/Aaleren/README.md

 | Aal schaut umher | The Integer at the position of the indexer will be casted to a String |
 | Aal schwurbelt | Resets the Integer to 0 at the position of the indexer |

 This language isn't just useless, it's a catastrophe.
-The commands are in german and the .txt files are full of empty spaces.
-But you don't have to capitalizing letters!
+The commands are in german and the *.txt* files are full of empty spaces.
+But you don't have to worry about capitalizing letters! :D